-- 2.3 The Cheviot Lifeplan is available for those members who do not wish to make an investment choice.
-All members who are auto enrolled will be automatically invested in the Cheviot Lifeplan.
-By transitioning members automatically through the investment options, the Cheviot Lifeplan aims to maximise long term returns by taking more risk early on and reducing the level of risk as members get closer to retirement.
 The approach takes into consideration that most members take a 25% cash sum at retirement but balances it against the need for return.
-Very few members are currently choosing to purchase an annuity and so this is accommodated through providing an option for members to select rather than in the Cheviot Lifeplan. - 2.4 After retirement, members can choose to take their benefits over a period of years, either as a series of lump sums or through drawing down a regular income.
+Very few members are currently choosing to purchase an annuity and so this is accommodated through providing an option for members to select rather than in the Cheviot Lifeplan.

+- 2.4 The Cheviot Lifeplan continues after retirement for members choosing to take their benefits over a period of years, either as a series of lump sums or through drawing down a regular income.
 Members can change their investment option at any time. - 2.5 Three growth funds, one retirement planning fund and a cash fund are used in the Cheviot Lifeplan to provide suitable investment options for members throughout their membership, targeting expected returns of each option.
 The date of retirement is based on the member's target retirement date, or State Pension Age if no target retirement date has been set.